Jaeiya/hashimg/README.md

 or to delete them.
 If you choose to keep them, the program aborts and your files are completely untouched.

-If choose **not** to review the duplicate images, then all duplicates are automatically deleted and your existing images will be renamed to their hash, to make future scans faster.
+If you choose **not** to review the duplicate images, then all duplicates are automatically deleted and your existing images will be renamed to their hash.
+Renaming the images to their hash allows for faster future scans.

 ### What will my files look like after it's done?